NoamCohen48/Cloud-Service/README.md

 This project is part of Introduction to communication course.

 ### Features
--Monitor for changes in folder and sub-folder such as create, delete, and modify a file and folder.
+- Monitor for changes in folder and sub-folder such as create, delete, and modify a file and folder.
--Supports multiple users, each can have multiple computers.
+- Supports multiple users, each can have multiple computers.
--Sync between user’s multiple computers.
+- Sync between user’s multiple computers.
--Support in windows and Linux.
+- Support in windows and Linux.

 ## How To Run
 The program uses third party library [Watchdog](https://github.com/gorakhargosh/watchdog).